-Act XXIV of 1993 on the establishment and operating regulations of the National Deposit Insurance Fund of Hungary
+Act XXIV of 1993 on the establishment and operating regulations of the National Deposit Insurance Fund of Hungary Act CCXXXVII of 2013 on Credit Institutions and Financial Enterprises

 1. If the operating licence of a credit institution is revoked by the Supervisory Authority or the court orders the liquidation of a credit institution, NDIF provides compensation to depositors based on data supplied by the credit institution.
-Within 10 working days from 2021 onwards, the depositors have disposal of the compensation amount.
+The providing of compensation deadline is 15 working days from 2019 onwards.